-The painted signs of the times in industrial cities
+How industrial cities painted the signs of the times

 When an enormous advertisement took the place of A-No.1’s moniker on Yerba Buena Island, it was based on a truth about letters: without making any sound, they can be extremely loud.